cheuS1-n/LenovoACPIControl_15ach6/README.md

 # Changing perfomance mode
 Press Fn+Q.
-You won't see anything to indicate that the regime has changed, but it is changing.
+You won't see anything to indicate that the mode has changed, but it is changing.
 Check through point 7 of the script.

 # Create shortcut
 Just add --create-shortcut option when start run.sh